ericjohns55/MatrixClock/README.md

 **Ping Clock**: This returns a message saying the bot works if it is online.

 **Chat ID**: This prints out the chat ID for the telegram bot.
-This will be used in matrix_config.json if you want to setup scheduled texts with weather data (coming soon).
+This will be used in matrix_config.json if you want to setup scheduled texts with weather data.

 **Print Environment Data**: This sends all the time and weather information that could be displayed on the screen to your phone.

-## Todo List
-**Scheduled Texts for Environment Information**: Configure a time in the config file to send a text to the user including weather information.
-Maybe also configure the message that is sent and make separate days and times it can be sent at.